emccorson/onsenguide/GUIDE.md

 Now when the side-menu is opened, it will contain a link to the About page.
 Tap the link and the About page will be loaded, then the side-menu will close.

+> The `loadPage` function uses `ons-navigator.bringPageTop`.
+This function
+> pushes a page to the top of the page stack.
+If the page was already in the
+> page stack, `bringPageTop` takes it from wherever it was and places it at the
+> top.
+Otherwise, it creates a new instance of the page. `ons-navigator` has
+> another method, `pushPage`, which creates a new instance of a page regardless
+> of whether it already exists in the stack.
+We recommend using `bringPageTop`
+> over `pushPage` to avoid the error of accidentally loading the same page
+> twice, which can cause conflicts and unexpected bugs.

 ## Back button

 Let's stop and see how far we've got: